Psychology & Sociology

 Across both subjects, our aim is to contextualise learning by ensuring a focus on real life applications of the theory explored in the classroom.
 We encourage students to engage in self-reflection, discussion and debate as they consider the behaviour of people (the discipline of Psychology) or the society around them (the study of Sociology).
 We strive to provide a learning environment where students offer support and challenge to their peers as they explore topics that can be emotive and challenging.

 Having studied the process of designing and conducting research, students engage in active research throughout the course to ensure learning is always put into action.
-To allow students to explore particular areas of interest, they design and carry out their own research projects with titles as diverse as: ‘Investigating stereotypes in Education’, ‘Diversity and representation in the Media’ and ‘Men’s Strategic Responses to Their Violence Against Intimate Female Partners’.
+To allow students to explore particular areas of interest, they design and carry out their own research projects with titles such as ‘A correlational study investigating the matching hypothesis’, ‘Diversity and representation in the Media’ and ‘Gender and education’.

 Whilst our aim is to inspire students to continue their study of Psychology or Sociology beyond A Level, there are many skills that students can transfer to other studies or the workplace, for example: critical thinking and reasoning; conducting and analysing quantitative and qualitative research; clear and confident verbal and written communication; and perhaps most interestingly an appreciation and understanding of human behaviour and social systems.

 For those students who study A Level Psychology or Sociology, there are a range of enrichment experiences that contextualise classroom learning or allow students to broaden their experience of the subjects.
-Recent trips include:
+Trips and events include:

 - Brain Day event where Psychology students are taught degree level material by a neuroscience expert.
 Students also have the opportunity to see a brain dissection.